CottageLabs/oarr/README.md

         "created_date" : "<datestamp of record creation time>",

         "register" : {
-            "replaces" : "<oarr uri of repository this one replaces>", "isreplacedby" : "<oarr uri of repository this one is replaced by>", "operational_status" : "<status flag for this repository>",
+            "replaces" : "<oarr info uri of repository this one replaces (info:oarr:<identifier>)", "isreplacedby" : "<oarr info uri of repository this one is replaced by (info:oarr:<identifier>)>", "operational_status" : "<status flag for this repository>",

             "metadata" : [